 - Students completed a timeline activity by Elena Lopez & we discussed it.

-- We discussed “calavera” poems.
+- We discussed “Calavera” poems.
 Students wrote their own and read them to the class.
-(With a bigger class earlier in the year we did a 2-line retell, sharing poems to one partner at a time).
+(With a bigger class earlier in the year we did a 2-line retelling, sharing poems to one partner at a time).

 - Since the chapter is titled “Altares” before reading it we watched and discussed this video & this infographic.